Frequently asked questions - Individuals

 • Is there a fee involved in exercising my rights as per the General Data Protection Regulation (EU) 2016/679?

-Exercising your right to access, correct and restrict the processing of information is free of charge.
+Exercising your right to access, correct/dispute credit score and restrict the processing of information is free of charge.
 For any subsequent applications for access to information within the same calendar year there is a fee of 10 (ten) Euros.

 • If I give you my ID number over the phone, could you tell me if my details are registered with you?